 482 years ago today, on 29/2/1528, Patrick Hamilton was burned to death in front of the gate of St Salvator’s College, St Andrews, for preaching the doctrines of the Bible.

-He was the first martyr of the Scottish Reformation, which reintroduced the Gospel of God’s free salvation to sinners through faith in the Lord Jesus Christ.
+He was the first ‘preacher and martyr’ of the Scottish Reformation, which reintroduced the Gospel of God’s free salvation to sinners through faith in the Lord Jesus Christ.
 Over the next 30 years, persecution continued until the death of the aged Walter Mill who was martyred on 28/8/1558, also at St Andrews.
 He was the last martyr before John Knox spearheaded the Scottish Reformation in 1559-1560.
-John Knox had been a follower of George Wishart who was also burned at St Andrews on 1/3/1546.
+John Knox had been a follower of George Wishart who was also burned at St Andrews on 1/3/1546, 464 years ago today.

 Preparation for Reformation

-There were three strands to the Scottish proto-Reformation:
+There were several strands to the Scottish proto-Reformation:

 1. the Lollard strand from John Wycliffe,

-3. the Calvinistic strand through John Knox.
-Only the third one succeeded in Reforming Scotland.
+4. the Calvinistic strand through John Knox.
+Only the last one succeeded in Reforming Scotland.

-The poorly identified Zwinglian strand entered on the back of John Wycliffe’s earlier Lollard movement and with John Knox.
+The Zwinglian strand entered Scotland, on the back of John Wycliffe’s earlier Lollard movement, with George Wishart, John Knox’s mentor.
 Duncan Shaw has written on “Zwinglian Influences on the Scottish Reformation” in the Scottish Church History Society Records, Vol. 22, Part 2, 1985.
 The same volume contains an article by Professor Gerhard Muller on “Protestant Theology in Scotland and Germany in the early days of the Reformation”, which compares Patrick Hamilton’s theology to that of Luther and Melanchthon.
 However, Lollardism did not succeed in reforming Scotland.

-Patrick Hamilton’s Lutheran teaching was slowly influenced by and replaced by Zwinglian elements, and the combination of Zwinglian elements with Calvinism in the teaching of John Knox finally ushered in Scotland’s Protestant Reformation.
+Patrick Hamilton’s Lutheran teaching was slowly influenced by and replaced by Zwinglian elements through George Wishart, and the combination of Zwinglian elements with Calvinism in the teaching of John Knox finally ushered in Scotland’s Protestant Reformation.
 John Knox has the honour of being known as the Reformer of Scotland.

 However, Knox’s success came on the back of 30 years of faithful witness to the doctrines of grace, a witness sealed with the blood of a series of martyrs who were faithful unto death.
 Hamilton’s youth, nobility and gracious bearing had such a strong influence that the “reek of Patrick Hamilton infected all on whom it did blow”.
 (This quotation in slightly different forms may be found in Laing’s Knox, i.
 42; Calderwood’s History, i.
 86; and Spottiswoode’s History, i.
 130.)
 The bloody persecution prepared Scotland for John Knox’s ministry.

 Hamilton was in the vanguard of this movement.
 On 9/6/1523 Patrick Hamilton enrolled in the University of St Andrews, the same day that John Major was received as Principal of St Mary’s College.
 Major had formerly been teaching in the College of Montaigu, Paris, where Hamilton graduated MA in 1520.
 Hamilton became convinced of the Reformation doctrines and visited Germany where he was impressed by Martin Luther and Melanchthon.
 He composed what became known as Patrick’s “Places”, which is the earliest Scottish doctrinal production and decidedly Lutheran.
-They are likely named after Melachthon’s Loci Communes of 1521.
-They were translated by John Frith, the English martyr, and embodied by John Knox in his History of the Reformation, and by Fox in his Acts and Monuments.
+These are likely named after Melachthon’s Loci Communes of 1521.
+They were translated from Latin into English by John Frith, the English martyr, and embodied by John Knox in his History of the Reformation, and by Foxe in his Acts and Monuments, commonly known as Foxe’s Book of Martyrs.

-There had been earlier martyrdoms in Scotland, such as Paul Craw, the Bohemian Hussite preacher, who was burned at St Andrews in 1433.
-However, this 30-year period of persecution from the death of the young, noble Hamilton in 1528 till that of the aged, august Mill in 1558, was that period when the blood of the martyrs nourished the seed of the church.
+There had been earlier martyrdoms in Scotland, such as Paul Craw, the Bohemian Hussite preacher, who was burned at St Andrews in 1433, and others martyred in Perth and Glasgow since 1407.
+However, this 30-year period of persecution from the death of the young, noble Hamilton in 1528 till that of the aged, august Walter Mill in 1558, was that period when the blood of the martyrs nourished the seed of the church.

 Biographies